 Too much monologue about your business and how great it is can be seen as spamming, and is a breach of Twitter's unwritten rules.
 People can 'unfollow' you as easily as they can follow you, and worse, Twitter makes it very easy for them to tell everyone they know how much you've annoyed them, so make sure you're not sending a stream of tweets that could be seen as spam.
-It can help to put yourself in the shoes of your audience and think about how they will interpret your tweet: is it helpful, is it fun, does it give them something extra like an incentive?
+It can help to put yourself in the shoes of your audience and think about how they will interpret your tweet.
+For example, is it helpful?
+Is it fun?
+Does it give them something extra, like an incentive?

 Disappointing your audience

 Examples of disappointment with Twitter performance include recent scandals about 'cash for comment' tweets by celebrities, and concerns about the use of irrelevant hashtags to improve search appearances.
 Be careful to be seen to be above board in all your Twitter dealings.